Cyber Labeling Research Initiative

 • Many competing standards exist related to privacy and security.

-• Existing labeling programs primarily focus on IoT and Privacy.
+• Existing labeling programs primarily focus on Industrial Internet of Things (IIoT) and privacy.
 Criteria for label programs are similar but not identical.

 • Vendors emphasize need for reciprocity.